jlorince/GitHubMenuBar/README.md

     This is required for desktop notifications for new GitHub notifications and state changes (e.g. PR test success/failure).
 Not required if you don't want that feature.

+7. Ensure that the shebang in `GitHubMenuBar.5s.py` matches your system Python (or whatever python you did the `pip install` for)

-7. Launch the Bitbar app!
+8. Launch the Bitbar app!

 ## How does it work?